Bill Beutel

 William Charles Beutel (December 12, 1930 – March 18, 2006) was an American television reporter, journalist, and anchor.
 He was best known for working over four decades with the American Broadcasting Company, spending much of that time anchoring Eyewitness News for WABC-TV in New York City.
-He also was an ABC radio network newscaster before ABC Radio's split into 4 networks on January 1, 1968.
-After the split he reported on the American Contemporary Network and occasionally substituted for Paul Harvey, while his Eyewitness News partner Roger Grimsby did a daily weekday afternoon radio newscast on the American Entertainment Network.
+He also was an ABC radio network newscaster before ABC Radio split into four networks in January 1968.
+After the split he reported on the American Contemporary Network and occasionally substituted for Paul Harvey, while his Eyewitness News partner Roger Grimsby presented a daily afternoon radio newscast on the American Entertainment Network.

 Early life and career

 After a stint in the Army, Beutel graduated from Dartmouth College and then studied law at the University of Michigan Law School, though he left without obtaining his degree.
 While Beutel was in law school, he wrote Edward R. Murrow a letter saying, "I very much wanted to be a radio journalist."
 Beutel received a letter back advising him to go to the Columbia University Graduate School of Journalism.
 His first broadcasting job was for WGAR in Cleveland, then joined WEWS-TV as a news editor and anchor in July 1959.
 Beutel moved to New York City in January 1960 as a newscaster for WCBS, the flagship for CBS Radio.